Racial separate schools in Canada

-Racial separate schools existed in some provinces of Canada from the mid-19th century to the mid-20th century.
+Racial separate schools in Canada existed in some Canadian provinces from the mid-19th century to the mid-20th century.
 They were established by statute and did not have constitutional status.

 Indigenous peoples

 The federal government adopted a policy of mandatory education of First Nations children, by amendments to the Indian Act in 1894.
 This resulted in the system of residential schools.

 British Columbia

 In 1914, the Vancouver City Council adopted a resolution which required children of Chinese descent to be barred from public schools.

 In July 1922, the Victoria School District passed a motion extending the segregation of Chinese students (previously in effect until grade 4) all the way to grade 7.
 This prompted a year-long school strike by the Chinese community of Victoria.

 New Brunswick

-In 1842 and 1843 in New Brunswick, provincial legislation was enacted to recognise Black schools, as a means to segregate Black and white students.
+In August 1820, the first racially separate school, known as The African School, was opened in Saint John.
+This school was established because Black children were not allowed entry into the schools that white children attended.
+While there was no legislation enforcing segregation within the schooling system in New Brunswick, government officers abided by this racial social practice by providing grants for the establishment of segregated schools across New Brunswick.
+Segregated schools were opened in Loch Lomond in 1825, Fredericton in 1826, Kingsclear in 1831, Willow Grove in 1834, and Woodstock in 1866.
+The schools were in poor conditions and were prone to frequent closures because of insufficient grants to cover school expenses and a lack of teachers to educate the Black children.
+Attendance records filled by Matthew Thomas in January 1844, the teacher at the African School in Saint John, remarked that there were days without wood for heating; therefore, schooling could not occur.
+Additionally, after the resignation of Robert Lindsay Saunders from the segregated school in Willow Grove, the school was shut down for four years as no teachers were available to fill the vacant role.
+As a result of poor management of segregated schools and schooling in general within the province, The New Brunswick legislation passed the Commons School Act on May 17, 1871, to unify and centralize schooling within the province, which would provide free education to all children in New Brunswick.
+However, segregated schools were still in operation well into the 1910s.